Exator921/Dark-My-Posh/SETUP.md

 ```
 oh-my-posh init pwsh --config [DIRECTORY].dark-My-Posh.omp.json | Invoke-Expression
 ```
 Of course replacing [DIRECTORY] with the actual files location.
-It is recommended to be places within your home directory.
+It is recommended to be placed within your home directory.

 Once the $PROFILE has been saved with the line provided, return to your terminal and reload your terminals source.
 This can be done by using the following command: